Zaid-Ajaj/the-elmish-book/chapters/dev-flow/static-images.md

     }
 }
 ```
-With that in place, we can import images by their relative paths when they have extension `.png`, `.jpeg`, or `.gif` as specified in the regex of the `test` option.
+With that in place, we can import images by their relative paths when they have the extension `.png`, `.jpeg`, or `.gif` as specified in the regex of the `test` option.
 What I always do is create a helper module for referencing relative images as follows:
 ```fsharp
 [<RequireQualifiedAccess>]
 module Image =